 Design which has no good responce is withdrawn, and new design will be in shops in 3 weeks.

+If we had ask people 20 years ago, do they need cell phone, we will get an answer in most cases "Why would I need it?".
+If we had ask teenagers 20-30 years ago, do they need a music television, they wouldnt know the answer.
+The consumer don't know what they need, so MTV has become an icon for teenagers and the success of cellphone is well known.
 Companies that are successful innovators and which are able to sustain innovation over time are the ones that create a culture in which innovation can happen at any level at any time.
 They create a Culture of Innovation.

 Paul Saffo of the Institute for the Future says managing innovation “…means cultivating an environment where lightning can strike twice.”
 So how does a company do this?